 Students must declare their intent to concentrate in Nanotechnology.
-This should be done as early as possible to facilitate course planning, and in no case later than March 1 of the junior year.
-Requirements for this concentration include two required courses and two elective courses, in addition to an experiential project in the Nanotechnology area.
+This should be done as early as possible to facilitate course planning, and in no case later than May 1 of the junior year.
+Requirements for this concentration include two required courses and two elective courses, in addition to an experiential component in the Nanotechnology area.

 - Find a Degree or Program

 - Energy Technologies